Welcome KUOW's Summer 2018 RadioActive youth producers

 Lila Shroff, Junior, Mercer Island High School

-I just finished my sophomore year of high school studying abroad in the south of Spain.
-Although a true Seattleite at heart, I am passionate about travel, adventure and the great storytelling opportunities that travel brings.
+Although a Seattleite at heart, I am passionate about travel, adventure and the great storytelling opportunities that travel brings.
 The only thing I enjoy more than listening to a great story is telling one.
 This yearning to tell stories first manifested itself through theater.
-After performing in numerous productions at theaters such as ACT Theatre and Youth Theatre Northwest, I started exploring other forms of self-expression, including poetry, filmmaking, screenwriting, improv, photography and now radio!
-I am also a volunteer member of the youth board at Reel Grrls where I have created videos covering events such as the Seattle Women’s March, Upstream and Sasquatch!
-Music Festival.
+After performing in productions at theaters such as ACT Theatre and Youth Theatre Northwest, I started exploring other forms of self-expression, including poetry, filmmaking, screenwriting, improv, photography and now radio!

 Medha Kumar, Junior, Eastlake High School

 Touching people's hearts and being kind to others are two things that are important to me.
 I cherish playing the clarinet and learning Indian music and dance so that I can give others joy through sound and rhythm.
-Conversing with others in multiple languages allows me to understand and interact with the many people that I meet.
-Being outdoors and helping the community to preserve nature is a passion of mine, and I am fortunate to live in a place that is conducive to living that passion.
+Helping the community to preserve nature is a passion of mine, and I am fortunate to live in a place that is conducive to living that passion.
 Now you know a little bit about me, but I hope you can learn more about my perspective through the content that I create here at RadioActive.

 Meghana Kakubal, Junior, Mercer Island High School

-Stories have always been a part of my life.
 My nose has consistently been in books since first grade.
 Nowadays, I find my stories in the people around me.
 As a part of my radio class, I have interviewed fascinating people and thrived in the experience of meeting new people.
-I also love playing my flute, listening to jazz music, playing frisbee, and eating pickles.
+I also love playing flute, listening to jazz music, playing frisbee, and eating pickles.
 My hobbies include photography and dancing in my room with the door closed.
 I'm excited to take part of this program and learn as much as I can about quality journalism!

 Mimi Zekaryas, Junior, University Prep